Famous Black Scientists In History That Changed Microbiology

 Black Scientists In History

-These Black Scientists were pioneers of their time, a time where they faced discrimination and hostility for the color of their skin.
+These Black Scientists in history were more than just pioneers of their time, a time where they faced discrimination and hostility for the color of their skin.
 Dr. Hinton may have been an ASM member but he never went to conferences for fear if his white colleagues knew the color of his skin they would discredit his work.
 There are many things to fear in this world but this should not be one of them.

 The Black scientists in history and today are still struggling to be acknowledged.
-The Black Microbiologists are pushing for the visibility they deserve.
-We hope this little series shows some of the major ways Black Scientists have shaped the field of microbiology!
+In the giants' world, Black microbiologists are still pushing for the visibility they deserve.

 They made so many sacrifices in their lives, and their determination is inspirational.
-Black MIcrobiologists deserve recognition even if they are no longer with us.
-As you watch the slide show on Black Lives Matter in Microbiology just think:
+Black Microbiologists deserve recognition in our world and in the giants' world whether they are black scientists in history or of today.

 In these famous black scientists' lives "equality" was rarely expected.